github/opensource.guide/_articles/ko-KR/how-to-contribute.md

 A typical open source project has the following types of people:

-* **Author:** The person/s or organization that created the project
+* **작성자:** The person/s or organization that created the project
-* **Owner:** The person/s who has administrative ownership over the organization or repository (not always the same as the original author)
+* **소유자:** The person/s who has administrative ownership over the organization or repository (not always the same as the original author)
-* **Maintainers:** Contributors who are responsible for driving the vision and managing the organizational aspects of the project.
+* **메인테이너:** Contributors who are responsible for driving the vision and managing the organizational aspects of the project.
 (They may also be authors or owners of the project.)
-* **Contributors:** Everyone who has contributed something back to the project.
+* **기여자:** Everyone who has contributed something back to the project.
-* **Community Members:** People who use the project.
+* **커뮤니티 맴버:** People who use the project.
 They might be active in conversations or express their opinion on the project's direction.

 Bigger projects may also have subcommittees or working groups focused on different tasks, such as tooling, triage, community moderation, and event organizing.
 Look on a project's website for a "team" page, or in the repository for governance documentation, to find this information.

 A project also has documentation.
 These files are usually listed in the top level of a repository.

-* **LICENSE:** By definition, every open source project must have an [open source license](https://choosealicense.com).
+* **라이선스:** By definition, every open source project must have an [open source license](https://choosealicense.com).
 If the project does not have a license, it is not open source.
 * **README:** The README is the instruction manual that welcomes new community members to the project.
 It explains why the project is useful and how to get started.
 * **CONTRIBUTING:** Whereas READMEs help people _use_ the project, contributing docs help people _contribute_ to the project.
 It explains what types of contributions are needed and how the process works.
 While not every project has a CONTRIBUTING file, its presence signals that this is a welcoming project to contribute to.
 * **CODE_OF_CONDUCT:** The code of conduct sets ground rules for participants' behavior associated and helps to facilitate a friendly, welcoming environment.
 While not every project has a CODE_OF_CONDUCT file, its presence signals that this is a welcoming project to contribute to.
-* **Other documentation:** There might be additional documentation, such as tutorials, walkthroughs, or governance policies, especially on bigger projects.
+* **다른 문서:** There might be additional documentation, such as tutorials, walkthroughs, or governance policies, especially on bigger projects.

 Finally, open source projects use the following tools to organize discussion.
 Reading through the archives will give you a good picture of how the community thinks and works.